-The Human Rights Commission’s latest report, Missing Out: The business case for customer diversity raises two questions: can organisations afford to ignore the diversity of their customer base?
+The Human Rights Commission’s report, Missing Out: The business case for customer diversity raises two questions: can organisations afford to ignore the diversity of their customer base?
 And, what impact will this have over time?
-The research shows that organisations that are inclusive and embrace diversity enjoy repeat business and strong recommendations to others.
+The research shows that organisations that are inclusive and embrace diversity find that embracing diversity is good business.

 Editor’s note: I notice that the Commission’s report uses the term “organisations” rather than “businesses”.
 No doubt the public service and not for profit sectors are not immune from complaints.